advaith-unnikrishnan/100DaysOfCode/README.md

 I have started the 100 days of code challenge.
 This repository is to keep track of the work done during each day of the challenge.

-#Day 1
+# Day 1

--Have gone through lessons of Responsive Web Design in freecodecamp.org -Learnt about objects and class in Dart.
+- Have gone through lessons of Responsive Web Design in [freecodecamp.org](https://www.freecodecamp.org/)
+- Learnt about objects and class in Dart.

+# Day 2
+- Completed the tribute page project in [freecodecamp.org](https://www.freecodecamp.org/)
+- Reviewed Python basics